nivekithan/slate-devtools/README.md

 To know about features take loot at this [issue](https://github.com/ianstormtaylor/slate/issues/4112)

-# NPM
+# Features

-I am planning to release the project in npm after I finished these tasks

-- [X] Refactor Code
-- [X] Add storybook
-- [X] Convert windicss to css-in-js libary
-- [X] Solve perfomance issue
+Currently working on finishing these tasks
+- [X] Provide some feedback on current state in `RenderHistory`
+- [ ] Differentiate between operations happened in devtools and operations happened in app
+- [ ] Update the working of `AppOperations` so that every single of batch of operations will not be considered as single operation
+- [ ] Add a cleanup function so that unnecessary operations in `RenderHistory` will not be shown
+- [ ] Create a plugin that can be used in creating the app `editor`.
+It should give a lot more important information about app operations like weather an operation is due to normalization.

 # Roadmap

-- [ ] Release the tool in npm
+- [X] Release the tool in npm
+- [ ] Features
+- [ ] Improve the look
 - [ ] Write tests
 - [ ] Add support for multiple editors
-- [ ] Improve the RenderHistory to show more usefull information
-- [ ] Improve the look